Jackson, Minnesota: Geography

-According to the United States Census Bureau, the city has a total area of 4.60 sqmi, of which 4.58 sqmi is land and 0.02 sqmi is water.
+According to the United States Census Bureau, the city has an area of 4.60 sqmi, of which 4.58 sqmi is land and 0.02 sqmi is water.

-The city lies along Interstate 90, which runs east to west the entire width of southern Minnesota.
+The city lies along Interstate 90, which runs east to west the entire width of Minnesota.
 Interstate 90 and U.S. Highway 71 are two of the main routes in the city.
-Jackson is located near the center of the county of the same name.
-To the south is the Iowa Lakes region, which comprises Spirit Lake, West Okoboji Lake and several other small lakes.
+Jackson is near the center of Jackson County.
+To the south is the Iowa Lakes region, which comprises Spirit Lake, West Okoboji Lake, and several other small lakes.